USRealEstate/rets-io/README.md

-# reoc-mls-client
+# Rets-Io

-The REoC RETS Client - Java is a library used to access data on RETS compliant servers.
+The Rets-Io RETS Client - Java is a library used to access data on RETS compliant servers.

 ## Links and related projects